Profiling and optimisation

 build --profile, which will generate an interactive HTML profile named

 report.html.
-This report lets you examine what happened in that run, what takes most time to run, what rules depend on what etc. There is a help page included in the profiling output, and a profiling tutorial/demo.
+This report lets you examine what happened in that run, what takes most time to run, what rules depend on what etc. To explore profiling just click around - as an example you can try the GHC build system.

 You can also get all the raw information in JSON format by specifying